 Where reasonable and practical we will only collect your ‘personal information’ directly from you.
 However, we may also collect information about you from third parties, such as a partner or spouse who contacts us on your behalf, from our contractors who supply services to us, from advisers such as accountants or lawyers or from other organisations authorised by you.

 We may also collect ‘credit information’ about you from credit-reporting bodies when authorised by you to do so.

-If you provide personal information to us about someone else, you must ensure that you are entitled to disclose that information to us and that we can collect, use and disclose that information as set out in the Policy without having to take any further steps required under law (such as obtain that person’s consent).
-This means that if you provide us with ‘personal information about someone else’, you must make sure that the individual concerned understands the matters set out in this Policy and has provided their consent to be bound by this Policy.
+If you provide personal information to us about someone else, you must ensure that you are entitled to disclose that information to us and that we can collect, use and disclose that information as set out in this document without having to take any further steps required under law (such as obtain that person’s consent).
+This means that if you provide us with ‘personal information about someone else’, you must make sure that the individual concerned understands the matters set out in this Policy and has provided their consent to be bound by this document.

 5. How do we collect your ‘personal information’?

 We collect your ‘personal information’ in many ways.
 These can include:

 - when you contact us by telephone, email or via our App or via our website;

 - when you create or update a user profile that includes personal information such as your name and contact details;

 - when you apply for one of our products or services; or

 - when you apply for employment with us.